This outreach worker calls for 'pop-up' safe injection sites after spate of drug overdoses

-After more than 20 drug overdoses in three days, a Toronto outreach worker is calling for planned safe injection sites to be built faster, or even for temporary, pop-up sites where people can use drugs under supervision.
+For another Toronto outreach worker, the overdose spike is a sign that proposed safe injection sites to be built faster, or even for temporary, pop-up sites where people can use drugs under supervision.

-Overdoses spiked in Toronto from last Thursday night, with more than 20 reported overdoses, including four deaths.
-Toronto police continue to investigate, but suspect the deaths may be linked to heroin laced with fentanyl.

 Matt Johnson, who co-ordinates harm reduction outreach at Queen West Health Centre, says he knows some of the people who overdosed.
 Many of those affected over the past few days live on the street, he says, including three who overdosed inside a downtown agency that works with the poor.